Study mobility

 0 bis 3 monthly payments maximum 4 monthly payments maximum

-→ Mobility to Group 1, 2, 3 countries:
+→ Mobility to Group 1, 2, 3 countries :

 For a one-year stay with Erasmus + :

-For a 1 semester stay with Erasmus + :
+For a 1-semester stay with Erasmus + :

-• 110-day Erasmus+ scholarship + 10 weeks regional scholarship
+• 110-day Erasmus+ scholarship + 10-week regional scholarship

-You are going to Europe under a bilateral agreement
+Going to Europe under a bilateral agreement

-→ Mobility to Group 1, 2, 3 countries:
+→ Mobility to Group 1, 2, 3 countries :

-In order to receive these grants, you must submit an application to your component.
+To receive these grants, you must submit an application to your component.

 Erasmus+ and regional scholarships are paid in two instalments:

-NB: The 75% deposit is calculated according to the actual justified duration indicated on the certificate of the beginning of the stay.
+NB: The 75% deposit is calculated on the basis of the actual justified duration indicated on the start-of-stay certificate.

 Application